econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Second, total market resources $\mLvl_{t}$ represent the sum of financial assets and current income: the pool of resources that can be immediately spent, or 'money' in the colloquial sense of 'how much money does grandma have?'.
 The transitory component of income need not be tracked at all: as soon as this uncertainty is resolved, its information is fully incorporated by market resources $\mLvl_{t}$.

-A consumer's 'value' of having a given amount of market resources $\mLvl_{t}$ right now, and of knowing their current permanent income level to be $\pLvl_{t}$, is the sum of consumption utility they will experience from today onward into the indefinite future.
+A consumer's 'value' of having a given amount of market resources $\mLvl_{t}$ right now, and of knowing their current permanent income level to be $\pLvl_{t}$, is the sum of consumption utility they will experience from today onward into the indefinite future, assuming that they make optimal choices in all periods.
 Potential future utility flows matter only to the extent that the agent expects to survive to that period, and might be further discounted due to placing more weight on the present than the future.

 In formal mathematical terms, the consumer's objective is to maximize expected present discounted utility from consumption over a life cycle that ends no later than date $T$: